"DEMOCRACY is humanity's journey to realize power, meaning and connection --- the essence of human dignity"

 Living Democracy is not a finished state.
-It is a journey with clear direction, one based in evidence from diverse fields of inquiry as well our own experience and observations of history.
-Together, they confirm that humans come “soft-wired” for cooperation, empathy, and fairness needed to make possible a democratic way of life; while our species also suffers a profound anti-democratic weakness, our tendency to push blame on those we perceive as different.
+It is a rewarding journey with clear direction, one based in evidence from diverse fields of inquiry as well as our own experience and observations of history.
+Together, they confirm that humans come “soft-wired” for cooperation, empathy, and fairness—all needed to realize a democratic way of life.
+At the same time, Living Democracy acknowledges our species’ anti- democratic weakness: our tendency to push blame onto those we perceive to be different.

-Thus, at the Small Planet Institute we ask - what are the social conditions enabling the positive aspects of our nature to flourish while keeping the negative in check?
-We define three: the wide dispersion of power, transparency in public affairs, and a culture of mutual accountability rather than blaming.
-In large measure they bring forth our better selves because they enable us to meet three essential human needs: for personal power (to know “we count”), meaning, and connection with others.
+Thus, at the Small Planet Institute we seek to further the social conditions enabling these positive aspects of our nature to flourish while keeping the negatives in check.
+We define three such conditions: the wide dispersion of power, transparency in public affairs, and a culture of mutual accountability rather than blaming.
+They bring forth our better selves, we believe, because they enable us to meet three essential human needs: for personal power (to know “we count”), meaning, and connection with others

-When these needs are met across political, economic and social dimensions of life, we experience dignity, the very lifeblood of Living Democracy.
+When these needs are met across political, economic, and social dimensions of life, we experience dignity, the lifeblood of Living Democracy.

 Living Democracy is thus the journey of fulfilling the social conditions essential to meeting our deepest needs.